 I have worked hard to try and support as many visitors as possible to educate them on talking to their GP, but we still get patients declined by their GP every day.

-Lack of expertise is going to be the second biggest challenge to access to medicinal cannabis in 2020.
+Lack of expertise is going to be the second biggest cannabis problem in 2020.
 While the government has invested time and money into the education of doctors, this is going to take a mental shift more than anything else.
 Doctors accepting that medicinal cannabis has a role to play in traditional medicine – that maybe, just maybe, it is not snake oil.

 This skepticism is not surprising really.
 Throughout the medical community, there is a lack of trust between doctors and the “natural medicine” community.
 We view natural medicine as inferior to traditional medicine – as misleading people.